-WRYS, WSEU, WYSA; Recreational, Developmental – what does all this mean?
+What WRYS, WSEU, WYSA, Recreational, Developmental – does this all mean?

-- WRYS (Whyte Ridge Youth Soccer): Our local soccer club, which is run out of the Whyte Ridge Community Centre.
+- WRYS or WRCC (Whyte Ridge Youth Soccer): Our local soccer club, is run out of the Whyte Ridge Community Centre.
 This is who you will register with in order for your child to play soccer with a Whyte Ridge team.
 We play in a recreational league.

 - WYSA (Winnipeg Youth Soccer Association): The governing association for Winnipeg.
 WYSA sets the guidelines, based on the Manitoba Soccer Association’s rules and regulations.
 Winnipeg is divided into 5 different leagues by area.
-Whyte Ridge and surrounding area are in the WSEU league.
+Whyte Ridge and the surrounding area are in the WYSA league.

-- WSEU (Winnipeg South End United): Comprised of approximately 14 local community centres, one of which is Whyte Ridge Community Centre.
-WSEU organizes the playing schedule, tournaments, and hires referees etc. WSEU also hosts “developmental” teams which play in a different league than the recreational teams.
+- WSEU (Winnipeg South End United): hosts professional developmental teams which play in a different league than the recreational teams.

 - Developmental leagues require a greater commitment of time and money.

 How are teams determined?